Should a Storm Door Match the Front Door Color?

 Matching the Storm Door to Your Home’s Trim Color

-Most homeowners prefer a color-matching strategy where the house has a door color, primary siding color, and an accent trim color complementing the shutters, windows, steps, and gutters.
+Most homeowners prefer a color-matching strategy where the house has a door color, primary siding color, and an accent trim or brickmold color complementing the shutters, windows, steps, and gutters.
 The trim color acts as a visual "framing" tool, enhancing and accentuating the rest of your home's elements.

 Storm doors "frame" the front door, so it's a great choice for accentuating the front door and surrounding trim, bringing more visual appeal to the entrance.
 If your home has a porch, the contrasting color design matching your trim is a fantastic method for painting your storm door.